PERSOL HR DATA BANK in APAC

 The general framework of the labor market reorganization being promoted by the current administration was announced in December 2022 by the Future Labor Market Study Group, an expert discussion mechanism established to promote labor market reform.
 The main contents of the recommendations are to diversify the management unit of extended working hours, which are currently regulated on a weekly basis, to monthly, quarterly, semi-annual, and yearly basis, and to introduce a flexible operation system.

-In addition to the flexible management of overtime hours, it was also proposed to introduce an "interworking interval system" that would provide an 11-hour rest period (interval) between the end of one workday and the start of the next day's work.
-However, some have criticized this system as going against the trend toward shorter working hours, as because it would allow workers to work up to 80.5 hours per week instead of the current maximum of 52 hours per week.
+In addition to the flexible management of overtime hours, it was also proposed to introduce an interworking interval system that would provide an 11-hour rest period (interval) between the end of one workday and the start of the next day's work.
+However, some have criticized this system as going against the trend toward shorter working hours, because it would allow workers to work up to 80.5 hours per week instead of the current maximum of 52 hours per week.
 It remains to be seen how this review will affect the Korean economy.

 Duty to prepare Employment Handbook (Rules of Employment) in Korea and contents of Employment Handbook